singhams/flatten_json/README.md

-# flatten_json
+# JSON to Excel
-flattens a json file and exports to excel
+This app flattens a json file and exports to excel